wcasper/math406spring2024/_topics/000-introducing-pdes.md

 What kinds of attraction (of an appropriate, gravitational nature) do we experience toward these bodies?

 We can describe how much mass is at what location in space using a function $$\rho(x,y,z)$$, called the *mass density*.
-It works so that if we integrate $$\varphi$$ over a particular region of space, it returns the total mass inside that volume.
+It works so that if we integrate $$\rho$$ over a particular region of space, it returns the total mass inside that volume.

 Now, it turns out that the *gravitational force* $$F$$ that we experience is the vector